IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Does the protocol provide ways for initiators to limit the sharing or express individuals' preferences to recipients or intermediaries with regard to the collection, use, or disclosure of their personal data?
 If not, are there mechanisms that exist outside of the protocol to provide users with such control?
 Is it expected that users will have relationships that govern the use of the information (contractual or otherwise) with those who operate these intermediaries?
 Does the protocol prefer encryption over clear text operation?

 Explanation:
 Confidentiality refers to keeping your data secret from unintended listeners {{BCP72}}.
 The growth of the Internet depends on users having confidence that the network protects their personal data {{RFC1984}}.
-The possibility of pervasive monitoring and surveillance undermines users' trust, and can be mitigated by ensuring confidentiality, i.e. passive attackers should gain little or no  information from observation or inference of protocol activity. {{RFC7258}}{{RFC7624}}.
+The possibility of pervasive monitoring and surveillance undermines users' trust, and can be mitigated by ensuring confidentiality, i.e., passive attackers should gain little or no  information from observation or inference of protocol activity. {{RFC7258}}{{RFC7624}}.

 Example:
 Protocols that do not encrypt their payload make the entire content of the communication available to the idealized attacker along their path.
 Following the advice in {{RFC3365}}, most such protocols have a secure variant that encrypts the payload for confidentiality, and these secure variants are seeing ever-wider deployment.
 A noteworthy exception is DNS {{RFC1035}}, as DNSSEC {{RFC4033}} does not have confidentiality as a requirement.
 This implies that, in the absence of the use of more recent standards like DNS over TLS {{RFC7858}} or DNS over HTTPS {{RFC8484}}, all DNS queries and answers generated by the activities of any protocol are available to the attacker.
 When store-and-forward protocols are used (e.g., SMTP {{RFC5321}}), intermediaries leave this data subject to observation by an attacker that has compromised these intermediaries, unless the data is encrypted end-to-end by the application-layer protocol or the implementation uses an encrypted store for this data {{RFC7624}}.